 ✨ Pro tip

-Check the yield of different suppliers.
-Some sell 'large' shrimp that are smaller after peeling than 'medium' from another supplier.
+Test yield percentages every 3 months across different suppliers - 'large' shrimp from one supplier often yield less meat than 'medium' from another.
 The cheapest per kilo isn't always the most advantageous per portion.

 Calculate this yourself?